SpocWiki/_public/schema.org/predicate/Relations/has/has_event_schedule.md

 - [ #has/_event_schedule :: Schedule ] or
 - [ has_event_schedule :: Schedule ]

-Associates an &lt;a class="localLink" href="/Event"&gt;Event&lt;/a&gt; with a &lt;a class="localLink" href="/Schedule"&gt;Schedule&lt;/a&gt;.
+Associates an [[Event]] with a [[Schedule]].
 There are circumstances where it is preferable to share a schedule for a series of
       repeating events rather than data on the individual events themselves.
 For example, a website or application might prefer to publish a schedule for a weekly gym class rather than provide data on every event.
 A schedule could be processed by applications to add forthcoming events to a calendar.
-An &lt;a class="localLink" href="/Event"&gt;Event&lt;/a&gt; that is associated with a &lt;a class="localLink" href="/Schedule"&gt;Schedule&lt;/a&gt; using this property should not have &lt;a class="localLink" href="/startDate"&gt;startDate&lt;/a&gt; or &lt;a class="localLink" href="/endDate"&gt;endDate&lt;/a&gt; properties.
+An [[Event]] that is associated with a [[Schedule]] using this property should not have [[startDate]] or [[endDate]] properties.
 These are instead defined within the associated
-      &lt;a class="localLink" href="/Schedule"&gt;Schedule&lt;/a&gt;, this avoids any ambiguity for clients using the data.
+      [[Schedule]], this avoids any ambiguity for clients using the data.
 The property might have repeated values to specify different schedules, e.g. for different months or seasons.

 Relation describes that: